machadi/PDL_1920_groupe-7/README.md

 been done by the students of Master degree from last year.
 It's goal is to extract as many relevant tables from wikipedia links. the output format is csv.
-After analysis of the program we have listed thise following problems:
+After analysis of the program we have listed the following problems:
 * difference between the results of the extraction methods Indeed, html extraction provides more tables than wikitext extraction.
 * criteria for selecting relevant tables not refined